audreysuit/BAE305-SP25-Lab5/README.md

 To assemble the Arduino system, we peeled and stuck the breadboard to the devoted section of the Sparkfun base and screwed the Redboard to the other section of the Sparkfun base.
 After starting Arduino IDE on the computer, we selected our Arduino Uno following the menu (Tools>Board>Arduino Uno) and connected the corresponding COM port through (Tools>Port>COM1).
-Next we downloaded the blink program following the menus (File>Examples>Basics>Blink) and downloaded it to the Arduino.
+Next, we downloaded the blink program following the menus (File>Examples>Basics>Blink) and downloaded it to the Arduino.
 We assembled the circuit on our breadboard, consisting of a 330Ω resistor and an LED in series to pin 13 in our RedBoard.
-This is shown in the Figures 1.1 and 1.2 below.
+This is shown in Figures 1.1 and 1.2 below.

 ![image](https://github.com/user-attachments/assets/a29a13f5-d239-43a0-91f0-0b838ba82f14)
 <p align="left"><em>Figure 1.1: Schematic of Circuit 1.
 Source: Arduino Docs Built-In Example - "Blink". </em></p>